 Parents are key people in the support systems of most college students.
 The resources in this section of our website are designed to help you play a supportive, mentoring role with your student, as well as a more direct, active role when the situation warrants it.
 To help you have conversations with your student prior to starting college we have created a guide titled "How To Help Your Student Transition To College".
 Counseling provides a supportive environment in which to talk openly and confidentially about personal issues and to work toward change in one's thoughts, feelings, behavior, relationships, and/or life situation.

 In the Helping Others section of the Counseling Service website, you will find resources to help you recognize when your student may be struggling emotionally, talk about these struggles with your student, and help your student get appropriate assistance.
 You will also find resources specific to helping your student with an abusive relationship, depression and suicidal thoughts, loss and grief, eating disorders, and drug or alcohol abuse.

-The Jed Foundation, a nonprofit organization working to prevent suicide and promote mental health among college students, offers excellent suggestions in numerous articles including "Starting the Conversation: College and Your Mental Health" and "Protecting Your Child’s Mental Health: What Parents Can Do."
+The Jed Foundation, is a nonprofit organization working to prevent suicide and promote mental health among college students.
+Set To Go is another resource for families to prepare students as they transition to college.
 The Jed Foundation, along with the American Psychiatric Foundation, has also created a website called Transition Year for students and parents, with resources for student emotional health and wellness.

 Students are welcome to discuss any personal issue, large or small, with a member of the Counseling Service staff.

 Please see the Services section of our website for information about how your student may arrange an appointment with a counselor, confidentiality in counseling, and other related information.